 - Audio (MP3 etc.)

 - i.
 Resume: You come back to the same video, and it starts from where you left.
 So, you can seamlessly pause on mobile, and resume on PC.

 - It means if you didn’t watch the full video in one go.
 When you revisit the page and play the video again, it will continue from the same point where you left.

 - ii.
 Completion: xAPI Video Profile corrects the distorted meaning of video completion.
 So far most, if not all, video completion features only checked if you reached the end.

 - Now, it checks if you have watched all parts of the video.
 So, jumping around ain’t gonna help it.

 - Additionally, you can set a percentage for completion.

 - iii.
 HeatMap: You can actually see and visualize what parts of the video were watched, or left, or repeated, or repeated multiple times.
 Very very powerful in analyzing what parts of the video might have issues, like bad audio, or boring content, or interesting content.

 - iv.
 Completion: If you enable completion tracking in xAPI video, it will hide the Mark Complete button in all the integrating LMSes, and automatically completes the lesson, topic, or quiz in the background.
 You can also use advanced completion behavior with video content.

-To provide a better understanding of the video performance, we added this Video Report in the GrassBlade Cloud LRS.
-You can test it by going through the link given below.
+To provide a better understanding of the video performance, we added a Video Report in the GrassBlade Cloud LRS.

 The top section mainly consists of four key elements: